alizeec/screenshot-automation/README.md

 # screenshot-automation
-A sample to showcase the screenshot automation with Fastlane, Abyssale, Firebase
+A sample to showcase the screenshot automation with Fastlane and Abyssale